Radial Transport in High-Redshift Disk Galaxies Dominated by Inflowing Streams: Streams

 \section{Streams}

 As seen in Fig.~\ref{fig:ex}, the VELA galaxies are fed by non-axisymmetric streams of cold gas, which can penetrate well within the disk.
 As such, much of the radial mass flux and velocity associated with the VELA disks could well be dominated by the motion of recently accreted streams rather than being generated by disk instability.
-To ascertain if this is indeed the case, we first discuss how streams are identified in the VELA disks (\se{selection}) and then quantify the radial transport of streams and off-stream cold gas, labeled as non-streams, separately.
+To ascertain if this is indeed the case, we first compare the radial mass flux at the boundary of VELA disks (in a cylindrical shell of radius $r=R_{\rm d}$, width $\Delta r=0.1 R_{\rm d}$, and height, $H_{\rm d}$) to the cold gas accretion rate at the disk boundary predicted by a simple ``bathtub" model \citep[e.g.,][]{bouche10,dekel14} in steady state, where the star formation rate in the disk is balanced by the accretion rate, ignoring any mass inflows through the disk onto the central bulge or mass outflows (\se{bathtub}).
+We then discuss how streams are identified in the VELA disks (\se{selection}) and quantify the radial transport of streams and off-stream cold gas, labeled as non-streams, separately.
 We highlight a particular example in \se{st_sig_ex} and discuss the overall statistics from the VELA disk galaxy sample in \se{st_sig_stats}.